OUR TRACK RECORD OF PRESERVATION

 2008: Ensure the foundation is stable, prevent storm water invasion during major flood events

-Many of the historic boathouses along the river had noticed sinking foundations and decaying footers – creating stability problems and major safety concerns.
-In 2008 the Board approved a plan to fill in small pockets of lost soil under the building and repair the cracked cement slab outside that lay connecting the river’s seawall and our basement.
-At a cost of $17,000, the building was secured from the ground up.
+Due to rare flooding events along the river, many of the historic boathouses noticed sinking foundations and decaying footers – creating stability problems and major safety concerns.
+In 2008 Sedgeley Club’s Board approved a plan to fill in small pockets of lost soil under the building and outside between the seawall and the basement.
+At a cost of $17,000, the building was stabilized.

 2009: Replace defective windows on back porch